#1 Ranked Nursing Program in PA

-Our nursing program positions healthcare practice and ethics at the core of your nursing career.
-Our teaching philosophy is to assist you to develop clinical expertise and critical thinking skills, knowledge and attitudes, in a Judeo-Christian perspective that will strengthen you for the challenges of a nursing profession.
+Our nursing programs position science, healthcare practice, and ethics at the core of your nursing curriculum.
+Our teaching philosophy is to assist you to develop clinical expertise and critical thinking skills within a Judeo-Christian ethical perspective that will strengthen you for